 To prevent a reaction, it is very important that you avoid eggs and egg products.
 Always read food labels and ask questions about ingredients before eating a food that you have not prepared yourself.

-While the whites of an egg contain the allergenic proteins, patients with an egg allergy must avoid all eggs completely (the egg white and the egg yolk).
-This is because it is impossible to separate the egg white completely from the yolk, causing a cross-contact issue.
+The whites of an egg contain the proteins that cause allergic reactions.
+If you have an egg allergy, you must avoid eggs completely (both the egg white and the egg yolk).
+This is because it is impossible to separate the egg white completely from the yolk.
+Cross-contact will always be a concern.

 Avoid foods that contain eggs or any of these ingredients: